May 09, 2018

 The Outdoor Journal

-If you missed our initial coverage of the incident, you can find it here.
-Joe Kinder, a professional climber, was has been removed from the Black Diamond and La Sportiva teams, for violating their zero tolerance policy towards bullying.
-Another climber, Courtney Sanders, who was kind enough to speak with The Outdoor Journal, has come forward with an IG post stating that he made fun of her physical appearance as well, through his fake Instagram profile.
+If you missed The Outdoor Journal‘s initial coverage of this incident, then you can find it here.
+Joe Kinder, a professional climber, has been removed from the Black Diamond and La Sportiva teams, for violating their zero tolerance policy towards bullying.
+Another climber, Courtney Sanders, who was kind enough to speak with The Outdoor Journal, has also come forward with an IG post stating that he made fun of her physical appearance as well, through his fake Instagram profile.

 This is what Sanders posted on May 3: